enst80/mediawiki-extensions-Auth_remoteuser/README.md

             'enotifusertalkpages' => 1,
             'enotifminoredits' => 1
         ];
+        // Users email address should not be changed inside MediaWiki.
+        $wgAuthRemoteuserUserPrefsForced = [
+            'email' => $_SERVER[ 'AUTHENTICATE_MAIL' ]
+        ];

   You can specify an anonymous function for the values too.
 These closures getting called when the actual value is needed, and not when it is declared inside your `LocalSettings.php`.
 The first parameter given to the function is an associative array with the following keys:
   * `userId` - id of user in local wiki database or 0 if new/anonymous
   * `remoteUserName` - value as given by the environment
-  * `filteredUserName` - after running `AuthRemoteuserFilterUserName` hook
+  * `filteredUserName` - after running hook for filtering user names
   * `canonicalUserName` - representation in the local wiki database
   * `canonicalUserNameUsed` - the user name used for the current session

   Take the following as an example in which a shellscript is getting executed only when a user is created and not on every page reload:

         $wgAuthRemoteuserUserPrefs = [
             'email' => function( $data ) {